Double negative: Other Germanic languages

 Double negation is still found in the Low Franconian dialects of west Flanders (e.g., Ik ne willen da nie doen, "I do not want to do that") and in some villages in the central Netherlands such as Garderen, but it takes a different form than that found in Afrikaans.
 Belgian Dutch dialects, however, still have some widely-used expressions like nooit niet ("never not") for "never".

 Like some dialects of English, Bavarian has both single and double negation, with the latter denoting special emphasis.
+Beyond that, triple and quadrouple negation is also present.
 For example, the Bavarian Des hob i no nia ned g'hört ("This have I yet never not heard") can be compared to the Standard German "Das habe ich noch nie gehört".
 The German emphatic "niemals!" (roughly "never ever") corresponds to Bavarian "(går) nia ned" or even "nie nicht" in the Standard German pronunciation.
+Hat kaaner kaa Messer net do? ("Has nobody no knife not here?") is an example of a triple negative, Bei mia hot nu niamois koana koan Hunga ned ham miassn a quadrouple negative.

 Another exception is Yiddish for which Slavic influence causes the double (and sometimes even triple) negative to be quite common.